-- a. the conduct of statistical surveys by the National Bank; - b. the obligation of the banks to hold minimum reserves; - c. the oversight of systemically important financial market infrastructures.
+- the conduct of statistical surveys by the National Bank; a. - b. the obligation of the banks to hold minimum reserves; - c. the oversight of systemically important financial market infrastructures.

-Art.
-2 Definitions
+Definitions Art.
+2

-- In this Ordinance: - Bank means any person or company in possession of a licence pursuant to Article 3 of the Federal Act on Banks and Savings Banks of 8 November 1934; - b.5 Securities firm means any company pursuant to Article 41 of the Financial Institutions Act of 15 June 2018;
+In this Ordinance:

+- Bank means any person or company in possession of a licence pursuant to a.
+Article 3 of the Federal Act on Banks and Savings Banks of 8 November 19344: - b.5 Securities firm means any company pursuant to Article 41 of the Financial Institutions Act of 15 June 20186;